eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     void free_client_state(ClientState* state);

-Your *Micro RTPS Client* can send request operations to the *Micro RTPS Agent* using the API provided:
+Your *Micro RTPS Client* can send request Operations to the *Micro RTPS Agent* using the API provided:

 .. code-block:: c